 So what have I been doing instead of following professional and collegiate sports?
 Four things: reading; watching various TV series; listening to music, and writing.
 In the end, I have taken a step back from the timely and have plunged, head first, into the timeless.

 Maybe Frost is right: nothing gold can stay, but I somewhat disagree with the great man.
 It’s patently true – the most beautiful things in life often have a half-life that is breathtakingly short.
-One only needs to have lived in New England for sixty years to realize that.
+One only needs to have lived in New England for 60 years to realize that.
 The exhilarating brilliance of spring will eventually morph into the tomblike silence of winter.
 The temporary glories of sports serve as capstones to the notion that we’ve all experienced something astounding that fades away at a blink of an eye.
 That kind of achievement, while wondrous, can’t last.
 Life simply doesn’t work like that.
-As a Greek slave was reported to have whispered into the right ear of Julius Caesar upon his triumphant return from the Gaul Campaign, “All glory is fleeting.”

 Maybe this is all a subconscious reaction to another disappointing Red Sox season, but I doubt it.
 Perhaps as I am tiptoeing towards my own inescapable demise, I now realize that in a world where junk, spam, and filler dominate our lives like a bottomless refuse dump, I want to go out and keep mining for whatever gold is left.